 How to Bathe Your Cat Without the Drama

 The good news?
 Bath time doesn’t have to be a total disaster.
 With a bit of planning (and a lot of patience), you and your cat can survive bath day with minimal drama.
-Here’s how:
+Here’s what I’ve learned through trial and error:

 When (and when not) to bathe your cat